 Powerful Nonlinear Recording

-The XDCAM HD products use a large-capacity nonlinear optical disk for recording, called Professional Disk, which Sony has developed specifically for professional recording applications.
+The XDCAM HD products use a large-capacity nonlinear optical disc for recording, called Professional Disk, which Sony has developed specifically for professional recording applications.

 The Professional Disk is extremely reliable and durable because it experiences no mechanical contact during recording or playback, and is packaged into an extremely durable and dust-resistant disk cartridge.